ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

             1. Generate 10 envelopes for different bin offsets;
             2. Get max-to-min differences for each one;
             3. Apply three-item sliding mean;
-            4. Having 10xN matrix and treating it as cost, we use forward-backward algorithm to obtain the sequence of indices (“path”) that minimizes the total area of the envelope.
+            4. Having 10xN matrix and treating it as cost, we use forward-backward algorithm to obtain the sequence of indices ("path") that minimizes the total area of the envelope.

             After these steps, we get the envelope with a smaller area than the initial one:
             [![](https://issart.com/blog/wp-content/uploads/2018/10/27_envimpr.png)](https://issart.com/blog/wp-content/uploads/2018/10/27_envimpr.png)